CodeIsaMystic/dbsh-template/README.md

     Babel is a toolchain that is mainly used to convert ECMAScript 2015+ code into a backwards compatible version of JavaScript in current and older browsers or environments.

   3. PostCSS:
+    A tool for transforming CSS with Javascript.

+    > postcss-loader
+      loader to process Css using postCSS.
+    > postcss-mixins
+      plugin for mixins.
+    > postcss-nested
+      plugin to unwrap nested rules like how Sass does it.
+    > postcss-simple-vars
+      plugin for Sass-like variables.
+    > postcss-hexrgba
+      plugin that adds shorthand hex methods to rgba() values.

   4. Autoprefixer:
     PostCSS plugin to parse CSS and add vendor prefixes to CSS rules using values from Can I Use.